STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 ![](hw03-rasiimwe_files/figure-markdown_github/africa_countries-1.png)

 These are quite a number of countries with so many overlapping lines.
 But we can see that Gabon and Mauritania were almost neck to neck for the highest gdp per capita.
 We also see that both countries experienced a sharp drop in 1974 and 1874 respectively.
-However, this plot is not so helpful because of the numberous countries.
+However, in this case, this plot is not so helpful because of the numberous countries.
 Below are other types of plots that will be of great help in picking out countries of interest.

 ``` r
 Asia_check <- gapminder %>% filter(continent=="Asia")